How to pick YOUR wedding photographer

 So a photographer is an individual with a unique style, and you should try as much as possible (within your budget) to correlate your style as a couple with that of the photographer.

-To help you get a better impression of a photographers full style make sure you go to their blog and look through full weddings.
+To help you get a better impression of a photographer’s full style make sure you go to their blog or meet them in person and look through full weddings.
 Website pages can be full of marketing imagery from real weddings and from editorial shoots, hopefully all these images will represent what the photographer’s artistic style is and what they hope to give you (all things being equal).
 However, even though beautiful marketing photographs on a homepage might hook you in, you want to make sure that the majority of the photographs that you receive will also correlate to the style that you want.

 Sometimes there can be a disconnect between the beautiful images on a website and a full wedding gallery given to couples.
 There is nothing necessarily wrong with this but I want you to go into it with your eyes open.
 Remember, not every wedding can have a sun setting over a mountain range in the Lake District or a full moon illuminating a silhouetted couple.